iiroki/azure-auth-on-prem-sp/README.md

     ![](./pics/app_registration_1.jpg)

-    - You can also use an existing app registration, if the app you want to authenticate with already exists.
+    - You can also use an existing app registration, if the application you want to authenticate with already exists.

 1. After the app registration creation, you should see its client ID and tenant ID.
    You'll need these later when configuring the sample app.